AWARE: Audio Watermarking with Adversarial Resistance to Edits: AWARE: Method

-Following ablation findings in Li \emph{et al.}, we include a single pooling layer.
+Following ablation findings in \cite{li_shallow_wm}, we include a single pooling layer.
 This coarsens temporal resolution and improves robustness to local jitter and minor desynchronization.

-The next stage contains three feature extraction blocks that intentionally avoid temporal mixing by treating Mel bands as channels and applying convolution along time dimension (kernel size $=1$, stride $=1$), followed by instance normalization and a Leaky ReLU activation.
-In this way, each time frame is processed independently, so the convolution kernels act as channel mixers across frequency at a fixed time, thereby avoiding sensitivity to cuts and re-ordering, that would otherwise induce activation-statistics drift.
+The next stage contains three feature extraction blocks that intentionally avoid temporal mixing by treating Mel bands as channels and applying 1D convolutions with kernel size $1$ along the temporal axis (stride $1$), followed by instance normalization and a Leaky ReLU.
+This processes each frame independently, so the filters act as channel (frequency) mixers at a fixed time and avoid temporal mixing.

-Fully connected (FC) layers bind decisions to absolute positions and fixed input lengths.
-Deletions and splicing change the index–to–time mapping and lead to brittle, non-invariant activations.
-Moreover, FC layers require length standardization or padding that obscures real edit patterns.
-We therefore exclude FC layers entirely from the detector.

-Instead, we introduce a Bitwise Readout Head (BRH) that reads out $N$ bits using paired convolutional filters.
+Instead of using fully connected (FC) layers which bind decisions to absolute positions and fixed input lengths and become brittle under the effects that alter the index–time mapping, we introduce a Bitwise Readout Head (BRH) that reads out $N$ bits using paired filters.
 These filters aggregate evidence over time, and produce one position-agnostic score per bit.
 Concretely, the BRH applies two filter banks to the extracted features $Z\in\mathbb{R}^{C\times U'}$:

 with $W^{(0)},W^{(1)}\in\mathbb{R}^{N\times C}$, so that for each bit index $i$ we obtain two activation traces $A^{(0)}_{i,\cdot}$ and $A^{(1)}_{i,\cdot}$ along time.
 The traces are then aggregated by global averaging: